Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

-We first evaluate the full performance of the algorithms.
-In Table~\ref{tab:fullPerformance}, we present the objective function values (abbreviated as Obj.) and the computational times (abbreviated as Time) obtained by GUROBI and six variants of solution methods within a Gap limit of 5\%.
+We first evaluate the full performance of the six variants of the proposed BD algorithm based on the data of Instances H, I, J, K, L, as shown in Table \ref{tab:instance}.
+The coefficient values $\omega_s$ and $\omega_t$ are set to 1 and 10, whose impacts will be discussed in Section \ref{sec:sensitivity}.
+In Table~\ref{tab:fullPerformance}, we present the objective function values (abbreviated as Obj.) and the computational times (abbreviated as Time) obtained from GUROBI and six variants of solution methods within a Gap limit of 5\%.
 It can be seen that the cut loop, tailing off, and tree search strategies are able to reduce the computational time considerably.
-For example, GUROBI necessitates approximately 5,430 seconds to reach a near-optimal solution with a Gap of 5\% for instance L. When employing TTCBD, however, a better solution is found within 2,300 seconds.
+For example, GUROBI necessitates approximately 5,430 seconds to reach a near-optimal solution with a Gap of 5\% for instance L. When employing TTCBD, however, a better solution is found within 2,200 seconds.
 We can also observe that including the strengthened optimality cuts worsens the solution efficiency.
-This can be explained by the fact that an integer model~\eqref{eq:strengthenedoptimality} has to be solved to generate these cuts, which introduces additional computational burden.
+This can be explained by the fact that an integer programming model~\eqref{eq:strengthenedoptimality} has to be solved to generate these cuts, which introduces additional computational burden.

 Figure~\ref{fig:convergence} presents an overall comparison among GUROBI, BD, TCBD, and TTCBD in terms of the convergence trends of upper and lower bounds and the optimality gap over time with respect to the Instance L. Looking to Gap displayed in Figure~\ref{fig:convergence}(a), it is evident that TTCBD outperforms the other algorithms without the tree search strategy.
 Specifically, TTCBD finds a solution with a Gap of less than 5\% within 2,200 seconds.
 In comparison, both TCBD and BD reach solutions with similar quality after 4,000 seconds, whereas GUROBI does not converge to a comparable solution within 5,000 seconds.
 Figure~\ref{fig:convergence}(b) provides detailed results of upper and lower bounds over time for these solution methods.
 Notably, the initial lower bound obtained by TTCBD is highest.
 The significant improvement in performance of TTCBD can be attributed to the incorporation of a tree search strategy, which facilitates strong branching and in-depth exploring for the lower bound.
 The second observation is that GUROBI, BD, and TCBD can quickly find a good upper bound, while the lower bound slowly increases.
-All in all, this experiment illustrates that TTCBD outperforms the other alternatives.
+All in all, this experiment demonstrates that TTCBD outperforms the other alternatives.
+Therefore, we employ TTCBD for the subsequent experiments.